project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1.The What’s New feature informs you of the product features added or enhanced since the last product release <br>1.
-Click on the <b>What's New</b> icon to view concise information about new product functionality <br><b>Note</b>: The What's New icon is red before you view it for the first time.
+    <td>The What’s New feature informs you of the product features added or enhanced since the last product release
+      <br>1.
+Click on the <b>What's New</b> icon to view concise information about new product functionality
+      <br><b>Note</b>: The What's New icon is red before you view it for the first time.
 The icon turns grey after you view the information, until the next product version
     </td>
     <td><img src="pages/features-documentation/images/book/book_whats_new1.png"></td>
   </tr>